Rabbit hemorrhagic disease: United States and Canada

 Isolated outbreaks of RHDVa in domestic rabbits have occurred in the United States, the first of which was in Iowa in 2000.
 In 2001, outbreaks occurred in Utah, Illinois, and New York.
 More recent outbreaks of RHDVa have occurred in 2005 in Indiana and 2018 in Pennsylvania.
 Each of these outbreaks was contained and was the result of separate but indeterminable introductions of RHDVa.
 RHDVa does not affect the native cottontail and jackrabbits in the United States, so the virus did not become endemic.

 The first report of RHDV2 virus in North America was on a farm in Québec, in 2016.
-In 2018, a larger outbreak occurred in feral European rabbits on Delta and Vancouver Island, British Columbia.
+In 2018, a larger outbreak occurred in feral European rabbits in British Columbia both in Delta and on Vancouver Island.
 The disease was confirmed later that year in a pet rabbit in Ohio.
 In July 2019, the first case of RHDV2 in Washington was confirmed in a pet rabbit from Orcas Island.
 RHDV2 have been reported in domestic rabbits in Washington and New York.

 In 2020, outbreaks of the disease in domestic rabbits, as well as cottontail rabbits and hares, have been reported in Arizona, New Mexico, Colorado, Texas, Nevada, California and Utah.
 Affected wildlife include mountain cottontail rabbits (Sylvilagus nutalli), desert cottontail rabbits (S. audubonii), antelope jackrabbits (L. alleni), and black-tailed jackrabbits (L. californicus).
 The virus circulating in the Southwest United States is distinct from the RHDV2 isolated from New York, Washington, Ohio, and British Columbia, Canada.
 The sources of these outbreaks are unknown.

 In June 2022, a case occurred in Hawaii.
 It was first confirmed in a neutered hare on Maui.
 Department of Agriculture inspectors began testing after becoming aware of 9 rabbit deaths on a Maui farm.

+On Jan.
+20, 2026 the North Carolina Department of Agriculture & Consumer Services (NCDAC) said a domestic rabbit tested positive for rabbit hemorrhagic disease virus type 2 (RHDV2) in Dare County marking the first case of fatal rabbit disease in North Carolina.